 Site data is efficiently collected onsite using custom made software, allowing reports to be automatically generated to ensure accuracy and a quick result.

-If you have any questions, get in touch with us to discuss your Perth or South West pre-purchase structural building inspection requirements and to obtain a free quote.
+During March we have a special offer where the cost for a pre-purchase building and timber pest inspection starts from $495.00 based on 2-3 bedroom property within 20km of Perth CBD.
+If you have any questions, get in touch with us to discuss your Perth or South West pre-purchase structural inspection requirements and to obtain a free quote.

 Rotaru Building Consultants